fraterenz/rustlings/NOTES.md

 1. Each reference has one lifetime
 2. If a function has only one input reference, then the output reference will have the same lifetime of the input reference
 3. if there are multiple input lifetime parameters, but one of them is `&self` or `&mut self` because this is a method, the lifetime of self is assigned to all output lifetime parameters

 # Tests
 Tests fail when they panic.
 When using macros such as `assert_eq` or `assert_neq` you must be sure that the values tested implements both the `Debug` and the `PartialEq`traits.
 Macro attribute `should_panic(expected = "Guess value must be less than or equal to 100")]` with the message expected that we want to test.

+# Chap13: Closures
+Unlike functions, closures can capture values from the scope in which they’re defined.
+Closures are usually short and relevant only within a narrow context rather than in any arbitrary scenario.

+Interesting example of closures + `struct` + `HashMap` in [chap13.1, the `Cacher`](https://doc.rust-lang.org/book/ch13-01-closures.html#limitations-of-the-cacher-implementation).

+Closures can capture values from their environment in three ways, which directly map to the three ways a function can take a parameter: taking ownership, borrowing mutably, and borrowing immutably.
+When a closure captures a value from its environment, it uses memory to store the values for use in the closure body.

 # Chap15: Smart pointers

 Smart pointers in C++ will free the memory automatically. `Vec` and `String` are examples of smart pointers in rust, which are basically structs implementing the `Deref` and `Drop` traits: